fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 ```

 The mocker fixture is provided by pytest-mock as a convenience interface to
 unittest.mock.

-The first line, mocker.patch.object(tasks.cli,'_tasks_db',new=stub_tasks_db),
+- The first line, mocker.patch.object(tasks.cli,'_tasks_db',new=stub_tasks_db),
 replaces the _tasks_db() context manager with our stub that does nothing.

-The second line, mocker.patch.object(tasks.cli.tasks,'list_tasks',return_value=[]), replaces
+- The second line, mocker.patch.object(tasks.cli.tasks,'list_tasks',return_value=[]), replaces
 any calls to tasks.list_tasks() from within tasks.cli to a default MagicMock object with
 a return value of an empty list.
-We can use this object later to see if it was
-called correctly.
-The MagicMock class is a flexible subclass of unittest.Mock with
-reasonable default behavior and the ability to specify a return value, which
-is what we are using in this example.
-The Mock and MagicMock classes (and
-others) are used to mimic the interface of other code with introspection
-methods built in to allow you to ask them how they were called.

-The third and fourth lines of test_list_no_args() use the Click CliRunner to do the
+- The third and fourth lines of test_list_no_args() use the Click CliRunner to do the
 same thing as calling tasks list on the command line.

-The final line uses the mock object to make sure the API call was called cor-
+- The final line uses the mock object to make sure the API call was called cor-
 rectly.
 The assert_called_once_with() method is part of unittest.mock.Mock objects,
 which are all listed in the Python documentation.